C.O.G.: Cast

-The film received mostly positive reactions.
-Rotten Tomatoes gives the film a score of 69% based on reviews from 36 critics, and a rating average of 6.5 out of 10.
-The site's critical consensus reads, "C.O.G.'s plot is a bit meandering, but the characters are always compelling and the ending is richly rewarding."
-Reviews stated that director-screenwriter Kyle Patrick Alvarez adapted the David Sedaris story to film well, noting the performances of lead Groff, Stoll, O'Hare, Dickey, and particularly Wilson in a dramatic role.

-Filming

-C.O.G. was filmed on location in Forest Grove, Oregon in October 2012.

 Release

 The film premiered at the Sundance Film Festival on January 20, 2013, where its distribution rights were bought by Focus Features and it was nominated for the Grand Jury Prize in the festival's U.S. Dramatic Competition.
-It has since premiered at the Seattle International Film Festival, where it won the "Best New American Cinema" award.
+It went on to screen at the Seattle International Film Festival, where it won the Best New American Cinema Award.
 The film also opened the 2013 Outfest Film Festival on July 10, 2013.

 The film was released on VOD and in theaters on September 20, 2013.